KordingLab/electroimg/Graph and tree/README.md

 This file provides output for finding a tree from acyclic graph.

 # Manual
-1) Add the folder (neuron_tree.m and SimElecRec.m) to the Matlab path.
+1) Add the folder (tree_neuron.m and SimElecRec.m) to the Matlab path.
 2) In the command window write:
 ```
 [x,y,z,t,U,W,E_ground] = tree_neuron(path);